Comic Project

 Our protagonist, Detective Sanazu, is a curious young girl with a passion for uncovering the hidden stories of strong women in Central Asian history.
 With her ability to travel through time, Sanazu embarks on thrilling adventures, visiting various timelines to learn about influential figures who shaped the region's past.

-Comic-Con San Diego 2024:
+Comic-Con San Diego 2024 and 2025:

 In our efforts to promote this project, Selai Balkhi, the leader of Afghan Women Support, participated in a panel at Comic-Con San Diego.
 There, she discussed alongside with the team of Flowers of the Future the importance of empowering young voices through storytelling.